Share

 Application

-– Decrease in vasopressor requirements (or no further dose increases necessary).
+• Decrease in vasopressor requirements (or no further dose escalation required).

-• Decrease in Interleukin-6 levels (if measured) and other inflammation/infection parameters (leukocytes, procalcitonin (PCT), C-Reactive Protein):
+• Decrease in interleukin-6 (if measured) and other inflammatory/infection parameters such as leukocytes, procalcitonin (PCT), or C-reactive protein (CRP).

-– No further deterioration in liver function (synthesis and detoxification).
+• No further deterioration in liver function (synthesis or detoxification capacity).

 Application